 We are in a massive student debt crisis. $1.7 trillion of student debt is owed by 44 million people in the United States.
 This student debt crisis is especially hurting young people already stunted by rising housing prices, low wages, and recessions.
 And many young people know that the effects of student debt reach far beyond debt holders.
 Student debt affects our families, our loved ones, and our larger communities.
 It limits our ability to dream about building the future we deserve.
 Millions are putting their futures on hold – buying a house, getting married, having children – because they can barely keep up with their monthly student loan payments.

-This is why we launched Dreams Not Debt — to build a future we young people are financially free to dream and not be held back by student debt.
+This is why we launched Dreams Not Debt — to build a future where young people are financially free to dream and not be held back by student debt.

 Explore this page